 Notable interviews include Ronald Reagan, Warren Buffett, Milton Friedman, Vaclav Havel, James Baker, Jack Welch, Desmond Tutu, Jerry Garcia, playwright Athol Fugard, quality control guru W. Edwards Deming, and economist Stanley Fischer.
 He co-anchored from the US Capitol VOA’s live global broadcast of President Reagan’s inauguration.
 During the 1987 Wall Street crash, he was frequently interviewed by RTHK radio in Hong Kong, the beginning of an enduring professional affiliation.

 Barry has journeyed 2,500 miles by bicycle through 15 countries in Eastern Europe from Estonia to Albania.
-His account of that adventure, Exploring New Europe: A Bicycle Journey is being published in early 2017.
-In 2015 he rode all but 80-miles of the 450-mile distance from Long Beach, CA to Phoenix.
+His account of that adventure, Exploring New Europe: A Bicycle Journey was published in 2017.

 Barry’s first career was teaching.
 He was instructor of economics at Northern Michigan University and of social science at Western Michigan University.
 Earlier he taught history and government in the Kalamazoo public schools.
 In 2011 and 2012 he was a guest lecturer at Kingswood College in Grahamstown, South Africa.
 He holds bachelor’s and master’s degrees in economics from Western Michigan University and participated in month-long graduate seminars at Oxford University and in Yugoslavia.